Blog

 • Online application process

-• Assessment and funding timeframes may vary and depend on eligibility and approval
+• Assessment and funding timeframes may vary depending on eligibility and approval

 • Clear loan structure and disclosures